kumar111222rohit/questions-and-answers/questions-and-answers/README.md

 - Error Handling: Implements robust error handling mechanisms.
 - Unit test for components and APIs setup on jest and react testing library

-## Areas of improvement in future
--  Do the initial API call on server
--  Implement intersection observer to handle infinte list of questions
--  add domain level translations support
--  add some loaders for API calls
--  add some skeleton UI while loading
--  add more test coverage as needed
--  dark/light mode

 ## Component architecture